clarkngo/css-mcp-server/README.md

     npm install # Or: yarn install / pnpm install
     ```

-3.  **Configure API Key:** The `get_latest_updates` tool requires an OpenRouter API key.
-You have two main options:
+3.  **Prepare API Key:** The `get_latest_updates` tool requires an OpenRouter API key.
+Obtain your key from [OpenRouter](https://openrouter.ai/).
+You will provide this key to your MCP client in Step 5.

-    *   **Option A (Using `.env` file):** Copy the example file and add your key.
-The server will load this when it starts.
-        ```bash
-        cp .env.example .env
-        # Now edit the .env file and add your OPENROUTER_API_KEY
-        ```
-    *   **Option B (Client Configuration):** Configure your MCP client to pass the API key as an environment variable when it launches the server.
-This is often preferred, especially if you run multiple servers or deploy elsewhere.
-(See client configuration example below).

 4.  **Build the Server:** Compile the TypeScript code.
     ```bash
     npm run build # Or: yarn build / pnpm run build
     ```

-5.  **Configure Your MCP Client:** Tell your client how to launch the server.
+5.  **Configure Your MCP Client:** Tell your client how to launch the server *and* provide the API key as an environment variable.
 Here's an example for the Claude desktop app's `claude_desktop_config.json`:

     ```json
     {